kadena-community/spirekey/docs/KIP-0030/guides/send-transaction.md

 ### Step 1 - Create a transaction using a SpireKey account

-Constructing a transaction using a SpireKey account is primarly going to be the same as typical transactions however there are some things to keep in mind.
+Constructing a transaction that requires a signature from a SpireKey account is primarly going to be the same as typical transactions however there are some things to keep in mind.

 #### WebAuthn public key scheme

 WebAuthn registration uses a different crytographic algorithm to generate public key pairs than previous accounts on Kadena.
-This means that the structure of the public key will need to be differentiated from the previous public keys using the `scheme` attribute.
+This means that the structure of the public key will need to be differentiated from the other public keys using the `scheme` attribute.

 So instead of providing a public key as a string, you will need to pass in an object to represent a webAuthn public key: